Mostafa1Jamal1/BankingApp/README.md

    ```

 5. **Access Swagger Documentation**

+    - get the port number from launchSettings.json file in the Properties folder
    - Navigate to `https://localhost:[port]/swagger` in your web browser
    - Full API documentation and testing interface available through Swagger UI